 Here’s an extract from a recent article published in Pro Mobile magazine.
-We liked it so though we’d give it a share:
+We liked it so we thought we’d give it a share:

 Pub Quiz nights have been a regular source of mid-week work for many DJs for many years and, if done right, can be quite lucrative.